-We should mention that the unifying relation between YM and YMS theory \eqref{eq:unifyingYMSandYM} can be also valid for partial trace operators.
-Here, the partial trace operators mean that we can construct the differential operators for several external legs not the full external legs.
-In other words, the partial trace operators can only transfer some of the gluons in pure YM amplitudes to scalars and obtain a mixed amplitude with both gluons and scalars.
-For example, consider a 4-pt gluon amplitude $A_{\rm YM\,}(g_{1},g_{2},g_{3},g_{4})$, then we can act the partial trace operator $\ma{T}[123]$ to obtain a mixed amplitude $A_{\rm YMS\,}(\phi_{1}\phi_{2}\phi_{3},g_{4})$:
+It is noteworthy that the unifying relation \eqref{eq:unifyingYMSandYM} between YM and YMS theory can be extended to encompass partial trace operators.
+By partial trace operators, we mean that it is possible to construct differential operators for a subset of the external legs rather than for all the legs.
+Thus, the partial trace operators can transfer only some of the gluons in pure YM amplitudes to scalars and yield a mixed amplitude with both gluons and scalars.
+For instance, let us consider a 4-point gluon amplitude $A_{\rm YM}(g_{1},g_{2},g_{3},g_{4})$.
+Then, we can apply the partial trace operator $\ma{T}[123]$ to obtain a mixed amplitude $A_{\rm YMS}(\phi_{1}\phi_{2}\phi_{3},g_{4})$: